 The first phase of this project began with funding received in FY 1987 (\$1.2 million) and includes all work required in the east quadrant of the building.
-Funding received in FY 1988 (\$1.6 million) and anticipated in FY 1989 (\$2.1 million) will fund Phases II and III and will cover the west central and west quadrants, respectively.
-Of the \$3,675,000 requested for FY 1990, funds will support work for Phase IV conducted in the east central quadrant, (\$3,200,000); design costs for the final phase of the project on the fourth floor, (\$275,000); and relocate staff and collections displaced by the work in progress, (\$200,000).
+Funding received in FY 1988 (\$1.6 million) and in FY 1989 (\$2.1 million) will fund Phases II and III and will cover the west central and west quadrants, respectively.
+Of the \$3,675,000 requested for FY 1990, funds will support work for Phase IV in the east central quadrant, (\$3,200,000); design costs for the final phase of the project on the fourth floor, (\$275,000); and relocate staff and collections displaced by the work in progress, (\$200,000).

-Natural History Building (\$12,160,000) - Over the past several years the Institution undertook a number of separate studies to address energy conservation, fire protection and suppression, communications, security upgrading, asbestos abatement, and other remedies to building deficiencies, especially in the HVAC system and the electrical systems.
+Natural History Building (\$9,950,000) - Over the past several years the Institution undertook a number of separate studies to address energy conservation, fire detection and suppression, communications, security upgrading, asbestos abatement, and other remedies to building deficiencies, especially in the HVAC system and the electrical systems.
 The Institution initiated a Master Implementation Plan once staff realized the magnitude of the work required to keep the building in operational condition.
-Work will be scheduled to limit major disruption within the building to one period of time in order to take advantage of costs saved by grouping tasks together.
+The Institution will schedule work in a way to minimize disruption within the building to one period of time and to reduce costs by grouping tasks.

 Guided by a Fire Protection Master Plan developed in 1979, fire protection improvements and asbestos removal and containment work is well underway.
-However, the replacement of the HVAC and critical electrical equipment determines the importance of this project and dictates the work schedule.
-The majority of the HVAC equipment is 25 years old and requires replacement to avoid system failure.
-The automatic temperature control system is obsolete and does not operate satisfactorily.
+However, the replacement of the HVAC and critical electrical equipment is the more significant aspect of this project, and it governs the comprehensive work schedule.
+The majority of the HVAC equipment is 25 years old and requires replacement to avoid system The automatic temperature control system is obsolete and does not operate satisfactorily.
 The age of 90 percent of the electrical lighting and power panels in the building is in excess of 20 years.
 Some of the electrical panels date from 1910 and present a potential safety hazard.
 Other panels installed in the 1960s are not UL (Underwriters Laboratory) approved as meeting established safety standards, and replacement circuit breakers are no longer available.
 The main high-voltage switchgear equipment, which serves all the transformers for the Natural History, as well as the Freer Gallery, Arts and Industries, and Smithsonian Institution buildings, is approximately 40 years old.
 The Smithsonian must completely replace these components and other related electrical equipment because repair parts are no longer available.

-Upon completion of the detailed plan for the replacement of building systems at the Natural History Building, the Institution will spread the work over a number of years to provide the most cost effective construction sequence, to avoid major disruption of programs, and to obviate Museum closings.
-The scope of work includes: replacing the HVAC system with a new centralized system located in new penthouses over the east and west wings; modifying the building envelope, specifically, by installing roof insulation, by replacing single-glazed windows with triple-glazed windows, and by installing air locks or vestibules at entrances and loading docks; centralization of laboratories with new exhaust air systems; improving the automatic temperature control system; and connecting a central control and monitoring system.
+Upon completion of the detailed plan for the replacement of building systems at the Natural History Building, the Institution will spread the work over a number of years to provide the most cost effective construction sequence, to minimize disruption of programs, and to obviate Museum closings.
+The scope of work includes:

+- -- replacing the HVAC system with a new centralized system located in new penthouses over the east and west wings; - -- modifying the building envelope, specifically, by installing roof insulation, by replacing single-glazed windows with triple-glazed windows, and by installing air locks or vestibules at entrances and loading docks; - -- centralization of laboratories with new exhaust air systems; - -- improving the automatic temperature control system; - -- and connecting a central control and monitoring system.

 The project will incorporate fire protection work originally planned under the Master Plan.
 Work will also include removing or encapsulating asbestos insulation located in the attics and attached to equipment, duct work and piping throughout the building.
-During this planning phase the Institution will complete an estimate by the end of 1988 which will show the costs of the entire project.